vgurianov/uml-sp/docs/case_studies/newton/newton.md

 ```
 The move() method define a motion of particles.<br/>
 **Newton's first law.** To solve the isotachy problem, we used a somewhat modified theory of mechanical motion in discrete space-time, proposed by Beck in 1929 [8, P.28].
 The essence of this theory is as follows.
 A moving point particle has some stock of motion, which in our case is modeling by a linked list from Jump instances.
 The faster particles have a longer list.
-The move() method of the AbstractTreeNode class executes a single jump (replace (b, p) method), after which the list is reduced by one position (the "Exist" Run() method of the TreeLeaf class).
+The move() method of the AbstractTreeNode class executes a single jump (*replace (b, p)* method), after which the list is reduced by one position (the "Exist" Run() method of the TreeLeaf class).
 If the list is exhausted, the particle is deactivating and will no longer move.
 The move() method is called many times, so that all the particles finish moving.
 The call() loop is organized as a linked list of the Temp class instances.
 In detail, this mechanism is discuses in [2].
 <p><img src="fig4.png" alt="" /></p>
 Figure 4.
 Activity move()<br/>

 The *doImpact()* method.<br/>
 The *doImpact()* method simulate act of external force to mechanical system and call *absorb()* and *getListOfSkip()* methods.
 Both methods are abstract methods.
 The *absorb()* method simulate deformation of system and defined to concrete classes.
-The *AbstractTreeNode* partly define doImpact() method.
+The *AbstractTreeNode* partly define *doImpact()* method.
 It is *getListOfSkip()* method.
-The *getListOfSkip()* method return mass of mechanical system and expresses property of additivity of mass
+The *getListOfSkip()* method return mass of mechanical system and expresses property of additivity of mass.

-##### Newton's universe
-The “TreeRoot” frame define “Newton's universe” concept.
-The TreeRoot class specifies the initial and boundary conditions.

 The Newton three laws must supplement by yet two propositions.<br/>
 **Collision**.
-To resolve the collision situation, in the *AbstractTreeNode* class defined the *bump()* method.
+To resolve the collision situation, in the *AbstractTreeNode* class (in *replace (b, p)* method) defined the *bump()* method .
 The method is virtual and can substitute in descendants of the *AbstractTreeNode* class.
 If a method of the *AbstractTreeNode* class is caused by then it is an absolutely elastic collision.<br/>
 **Disintegration**.
 The AbstractTreeNode class defines a private field hasStableState.
 If this field is false, the system self-destructs.
 This field can be changed by the procedure *stabilize()*, which can be substituted in descendants of the *AbstractTreeNode* class.
 If the *AbstractTreeNode* method is caused by then the field is set to true.

+##### Newton's universe
+The “TreeRoot” frame define “Newton's universe” concept.
+The TreeRoot class specifies the initial and boundary conditions.

 ### 2. Epistemology partition